nicktrujillo/jellow/readme.md

     * The avatar of which user is assigned to the card

 * **Card Detail requirements:**
+    * When clicked, the card should display as a modal
     * Title
-    * Implement CRUD
     * Dropdown to move the card to different columns
     * User
     * Ability to add user(s)
-    * Description of Card
+    * Description of Card CRUD

 ## Hard/Nightmare Mode